 Kravitz v.
 United States Dep't of Commerce

-Maryland and Arizona residents are challenging the Department of Commerce’s decision to add a citizenship question to the 2020 Census.
+Residents of Maryland and Arizona are challenging the Department of Commerce’s decision to add a citizenship question to the 2020 Census.
 The plaintiffs argue that the decision violates the U.S. Constitution and the Administrative Procedure Act.

 This case is pending in the U.S. District Court for the District of Maryland.